rbowen/presentations/droidcon_keynote/slides.md

 ---
 ![](images/httpd_group_feather_2015.jpg)

 ---
 ![rcb](images/rcb_kenya.png)

 ???
 I started in open source the way that many of us do - to solve a problem.
 RCBowen Kenya Site, circa 1993

 ---
+## What is the Apache way?

+* Community of Peers (Level playing field)
+* Earned Authority (Merit)
+* Transparency
+* Consensus
+* Self-governed projects, with oversight

+???
+The Apache Way is notoriously hard to define, because it's more culture than a rule book.
+But these are some of the most important components that are consistent across most interpretations.

+---
 ## Community of Peers